Adrian Paulsen, Benedicte Wildhagen, and Birger Sevaldson

 a.
 Demand for a Trippel Diamond approach, emphasizing the DIAGNOSE PHASE, to ensure a systemic understanding of the situation and exploring & reframing of challenge.

-These elements were informing the selection of public actors to be invited to the project and they were forming the call for project assignment that went out to the service design companies in the Oslo area and that were defined in the contracts.
+These elements were informing the selection of public actors to be invited to the project and they were forming the call for project assignments that went out to the service design companies in the Oslo area and that was defined in the contracts.

 StimuLab grant to procure experts:

 - 2016 – 2017 NOK 5 + 5 mill.

 Halogen, in collaboration with Rambøll Management Consulting, qualified to take on two cases from the Stimulab pool of public service providers.
 The projects were presenting very different topics, organizations and types of case owners but shared a very high level of complexity.
 The main challenge was the need for crossing disciplines and silos to induce change.
 How to frame the project in a way that allowed for cross-disciplinary work was a major challenge.
 They both had been through a variety of different attempts of improving their respective service systems, but there had been few successfully implemented changes over the last 5-10 years.